 Other Eligibility Requirements to Consider

 In order to qualify for a rehab loan, the total loan amount can't exceed the FHA loan limit for the county in which the property resides.
-FHA loan limits throughout the U.S. are currently capped at $636,150, so if your expenses are estimated to exceed that amount, you won't be eligible for a rehab loan.
+FHA loan limits throughout the U.S. are currently capped at $636,150.
+So, if your expenses look like they're going to exceed that amount, you won't be eligible for a rehab loan.

 Another factor to consider is that HUD requires all properties that have an FHA mortgage to be occupied by the owner.
 In other words, if you decide you want to flip the house to rent out at an extravagant price, you won't be eligible for an 203k rehab loan.
 You have to actually reside in the property you renovate.